How Much Does a Real Estate Attorney Cost?

 You're buying or selling without an agent

-When buying without an agent or selling a house by owner, you handle the tasks a real estate agent normally does, like completing paperwork.
+When buying without an agent or selling a house by owner, you handle the tasks a real estate agent normally does, like completing FSBO paperwork.
 You may want to hire a real estate lawyer to ensure the documents follow all legal requirements.

 You’re dealing with a foreclosure or short sale